Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Yes.
 A completed building permit application (PDF) and a site plan that reflects property lines with measurements of preexisting and proposed structures.

 Yes.
-Any accessory structure that is 10 by 12 feet, or 120 square feet and up requires a building permit.
+Any accessory structure that is over 200 square feet in size requires a building permit.
+See examples on the Permits page.

 Approval of building permits are contingent upon the number of departments that must review the permit application and whether if a department disapproved an aspect of the project.
 Time frame may vary from a day to a week depending on the scope of the project.